lj-ditrapani/production-simulator/README.markdown

   Compiles CoffeeScript -> JavaScript and inserts final JavaScript and CSS into sim\_template.html to produce standalone sim.html (currently uses rhino, shell, & python to accomplish this)
-- Add mark of the web?
+- Put sim.html on ditrapani.info?